sheurich/boulder/README.md

 a host-based firewall (e.g. `ufw` or `iptables`) make sure you allow connections from the Docker instance to your host on the required ports.

+If you run Boulder's clients in docker containers and want to connect to the Boulder instance started by docker-compose, you may attach your containers to the boulder_default network that docker-compose creates and tell Boulder to use the DNS resolver provided by Docker and not the fake one.
+For that change `dnsResolver` in `test/config/va.json` and `test/config/va.json` to point to `127.0.0.11:53`.
+Then after `docker-compose up` you can use `http://boulder:4000/directory` in your clients to connect to Boulder as long as they are attached to boulder_default network.
+Alternatively you can change docker-compose.yml to attach the Boulder container to the docker network where your containers run.

+If you use this Boulder instance to connect only from Docker containers and not from the host or external IP addresses, you may also drop all `ports` lines from docker-compose.yml.
+This stops exposing Boulder setup on all external network interfaces.

 If a base image changes (i.e. `letsencrypt/boulder-tools`) you will need to rebuild images for both the boulder and bhsm containers and re-create them.
 The quickest way to do this is with this command: